cee-elle/just-the-docs/docs/working_with_environments_and_variables.md

 **Congratulations**, you have now created not only one environment, but two!

-> Note: Environments can be useful when you need to use different variables in different environments to change.
+Now that you have created some environments, you can run same collections in different environments to verify your reslts.
+Each environment should present different values in order to test your requests.
+You should have some basic understandings how global and environment variables are used.